Unrecognized

 This powerful, muscular dog can often attract the wrong type of owner who’s looking for a status symbol instead of a pet.
 Their loyal devotion, high intelligence, and energy levels can lead them to be blindly violent, but as with any dog, the correct love and care can shape them into model pets.

-In the past, Pitbulls had a reputation for being nanny dogs, meaning they were naturally given to watch over small children.
+In the past, Pitbulls had a reputation for being nanny dogs, meaning they were naturally given to watching over small children.
 However, as the years went by, this powerful protective instinct was used for dog fighting.
 This stigma has remained with the breed ever since, exacerbated by extensive media coverage of stories of dog attacks and Pitbulls being abused and abandoned.

 PETA argues that this poor image is mostly untrue, and they’re simply the victims of the worst kind of owner, an opinion that is corroborated by the data.